clarkcb/xsearch/README.md

 * Bring the F# version up to speed with the other versions
 * Rewrite the Python version for Python 3.x
-* Rewrite the node.js version using async/non-blocking calls
+* Rewrite the Node.js version using more async/non-blocking calls
 * Switch from Maven to SBT for Scala
 * Implement a C++ version (?)